This manuscript is one of the oldest. It is the one that Dufour called B.

 This manuscript is roughly as old as Ms. Lat.
 14904.
 Gilbert Ouy dates Ms. Lat.
 14904 to "around 1440", and Fr.
 25550 more vaguely to "second quarter of the 15th century".(1)

-Lacking illustrations, the dead king at the end of the dance is described thus: »Vng roy mort tout nu couchie en uers« (i.e. "A dead king all naked lying in worms"), while the authority is »Vng maistre qui est au bout de la dance« (i.e. "A master who is at the end of the dance").
+At the end of the dance, the dead king is described like this in borh manuscripts: »Vng roy mort tout nu couchie en uers« (i.e. "A dead king all naked lying in worms"), while the authority is »Vng maistre qui est au bout de la dance« (i.e. "A master who is at the end of the dance").

 One might feel a shadow of doubt: Is the text that we can read, which the various books calls "La Danse Macabre", the same that was painted on the cemetery wall of St. Innocents?
 Maybe "danse macabre" is just the name of a genre, and maybe the various danse macabre-s are as different as — for instance — the dance of death in Lübeck is from the one Basel?